-Given the political and social turmoil that is currently being experienced in the UK, layering on top of this the discombobulating complexities of Brexit, there is much opportunity in product innovation and communication to engage and build stronger bonds with consumers.
+Given the political and social turmoil that is currently being experienced in Spain, with the redefinition of nations concepts and the rise of new political formations, there is much opportunity in product innovation and communication to engage and build stronger bonds with consumers.
 Creating products and experiences which provide comfort in the known, familiar and provide a link to the traditions that give us a sense of belonging and membership will only become more important.